The best places to live in Aberdeen

-For expats moving to Aberdeen, the decision on where to live in the city will have a significant impact on their overall experience.
-Various factors will influence the decision of which area of Aberdeen to live in, including budget, the size and type of available properties, proximity to work, shopping and entertainment facilities, and access to road links and public transport.
+The decision on where to live in Aberdeen will have a significant impact on an expat's overall experience of the city.
+Various factors may affect this choice, including budget, the size and type of available properties, proximity to work, shopping and entertainment facilities, and access to road links and public transport.

 For expats relocating to Aberdeen with a family, living in a neighbourhood with access to good schools will be a priority, especially as admission to local government-funded schools is based on a student’s residential address.

 Recommended neighbourhoods in Aberdeen

-The area is very popular with young executives who enjoy a high standard of living and wish to be close to the city centre.
+The area is popular with young executives who enjoy a high standard of living and wish to be close to the city centre.
 The West End is well connected to the rest of Aberdeen through the city’s bus network.

 Old Aberdeen is the name given to the area located to the north of the city centre.
 This area is home to the University of Aberdeen.
 Here expats will find small cottages and large old houses with lots of character.
 The area is highly sought after, though, and it can be difficult to find properties available for rent.

 The desirable location and the area's large properties make accommodation in Old Aberdeen fairly expensive.
 The area is popular with those looking to be close to the city centre while also enjoying an element of historic charm.

-This is a popular residential area northwest of Aberdeen’s city centre.
-Residents have access to excellent local shopping facilities and reasonably priced accommodation.
-Housing in Rosemount mainly comprises of Victorian-style terraced houses, but an increasing number of modern apartment complexes are being built.
+A popular residential area northwest of Aberdeen’s city centre, Rosemount gives residents access to excellent local shopping facilities and reasonably priced accommodation.
+Housing in Rosemount mainly comprises Victorian-style terraced houses, but an increasing number of modern apartment complexes are being built.

 This is a quaint area and expats living here should take the opportunity to support the local boutique stores.
 Rosemount is highly popular with couples and artistic types.
 The area's many parks and green spaces make it perfect for expats who enjoy a healthy outdoors lifestyle.